Gymnema: benefits, dosage, contraindications

 Antidiabetic: moderate interaction

 Gymnema reduces blood glucose levels in some human and animal research.
-In human studies, it has been shown to enhance the hypoglycemic effects of blood sugar-lowering medications.
-Close monitoring of blood sugar is recommended.
+In human studies, it has been shown to enhance the hypoglycemic effects of antidiabetic medications.
+It is advised to closely monitor blood glucose.

 Precautions